Why Are Homes in Bozeman so Expensive? - Bozeman Real Estate Group

 Scarcity

-Bozeman’s real estate market has been facing the old supply and demand dilemma for quite some time, but in 2021 it reached a whole new level.
+Bozeman’s real estate market has been facing low supply and high demand for quite some time, but in 2021 it reached a whole new level.
 The number of homes available for sale dropped 60% compared to 2020, while the number of homes sold increased by nearly 50%.* As we headed into 2022 it seemed it would be much of the same, however, by summer the number of homes listed in Gallatin County was up 48% compared to summer 2021.
 In 2023 we saw the market slow down and inventory come back on the market.
 This has brought some relief to buyers but supply has not fully caught up to the demand of people buying in Bozeman.

 The number of people looking to move to Bozeman increased considerably over the past few years.
 Our company website traffic doubled between 2020 and 2021, and requests for information about moving to the area increased by 300%.
 The steady increase in buyers, combined with the lowest number of homes for sale that we had ever seen, drove the price of a home in Bozeman up faster than you can say powder day.
 As things calmed down we started seeing prices level out and more price reductions.
-As of January 2023, the median price of a home in Bozeman (including single-family, condos, and townhomes) is $762,000 which is still incredibly expensive for most people.
+As of July 2024, the median price of a home in Bozeman (including single-family, condos, and townhomes) is over $700,000 which is still incredibly expensive for most people.
 See more market statistics here or to see what homes cost in Bozeman right now, click here.

 The Cost of Development